Clinical Proteomics

 In healthy individuals, a distinct polypeptide pattern exists.
 Polypeptides in body fluids (urine, serum, cerebrospinal fluid etc.) control the fate of cells, and consequently of organs and organisms.
 Hence, a thorough display of the proteins present in body fluids at any given physiological situation should give insights into the regulatory mechanisms of most diseases and support exact and unbiased diagnosis.
 Any changes in these polypeptides are indicative or, in some cases, even the cause for most of the common diseases.
 Our approach is to utilise the peptide pattern found in body fluids to obtain information about the stage of disease and the general health of the patient.
 In case of an emerging or existing disease proteins are missing, emerge in different formations, are modified or additional proteins appear.
 Consequently, recovery of the normal pattern indicates a successful therapy, which predestines our approach for control of therapy and monitoring of drugs in preclinical and clinical research.

 The combination of capillary electrophoresis (CE) coupled online to a time-of-flight mass spectrometer (TOF-MS) is the method of choice to accomplish the needs for clinical proteomics.
 Our CE-MS approach is fast, reproducible and suitable for high throughput screening.
-During the last four years we have analysed samples of over 5000 patients in collaboration with academic partners and pharmaceutical companies.
-Our intensive endeavours yielded in the description of over 2500 biomarkers and the development of a unique relational database in the context of genitourinary, cardio vascular and dementia diseases.
+During the last years we have analysed samples of over 85000 patients in collaboration with academic partners and pharmaceutical companies.
+Our intensive endeavours yielded in the description of many biomarkers and the development of a unique relational database in the context of genitourinary, cardiovascular and oncological diseases.

 Our CE-MS technology offers several advantages: speed (less than 60 min per run), high resolution and reproducibility.
 The dataset from individual analyses can be compiled to generate a typical proteome pattern that can be based on >100 individual analyses.
 From our point of view urine is, besides cerebrospinal fluid, bile and serum, the body fluid of choice for diagnosis of diseases and monitoring of therapy outcome.
 Urine is easily accessible, stable (over 10 years, if stored at -20°C), available in large quantities and obtained in a non invasive, painless and riskless procedure.
 Urinary polypeptides display the state of health of the kidney, bladder, prostate, biliary system and vascular architecture.
 The combination of peptides and proteins form biomarker pattern, which are more capable to display the health status of an organ or organism with improved significance.
 Furthermore, disease specific biomarker patterns tolerate instability and inconsistency of individual polypeptides/biomarkers.
 Our proprietary software solutions enable automated and standardized data interpretation.
 The very high diagnostic accuracy of our method is reflected by sensitivities and specificities between 85% and 95%.
 Further characterisation of defined biomarkers is possible via CE-MS/MS sequencing to enable their use in additional applications (e.g. immunological assays).